ncsu-landscape-dynamics/popsborder/README.md

 especially for computed ones, but the rendered file can be viewed in PR and _nbdiff_ in command line can show a human-readable difference.

+### Adding Conda Environment to Jupyter Notebook

+ Conda allows you to create isolated environments with specific versions of Python and its packages.
+This prevents conflicts between different projects' dependencies.

+**Step 1: Create your conda environment.**
+Inside of your conda based command line use the following command `conda create --name firstEnv` firstEnv is the name of your environment.
+Change as needed.

+**Step 2: Activate your environment.**
+Using your newly created environment from the previous step, run `conda activate firstEnv`
+Now you have entered into your environment.

+**Step 3: Install any necessary packages for your environment.**
+Now you can install any package you need for your environment.
+Below is an example installation for pipenv, a dependency for popsborder.
+`conda install -c conda-forge pipenv`

+**Step 4: Setting up your conda environment on jupyter notebook.**
+Download ipykernel, a Python kernel that allows you to execute Python code within your botebooks.
+`conda install -c anaconda ipykernel`

+Next Run the following command replacing firstEnv with your environment name:
+`python -m ipykernel install --user --name=firstEnv` This installs a jupyter kernel in your environment allowing you to use your kernel in Jupyter Notebook.

+**Step 5: Open Jupyter Notebook.**
+Run from within your environment
+`jupyter notebook`
+This will open jupyter notebook in your default browser or provide a url in the terminal.
+You now have your environment linked to jupyter notebook.

 ## Authors

 - Vaclav Petras, NCSU Center for Geospatial Analytics